NOTE: About the term "Mood Music". This was the original term used to

 stars of Edith Piaf, Maurice Chevalier, etc. He also composed pieces

 for radio shows.
-This attracted the attention of Chappell Music
+This attracted the attention of the Chappell Music

 Company in London, which hired him as the first French composer to